-Now this is a question that a cat lover may ask themselves after seeing a dominant male “take over” another male OR a female cat completely disregarding males.
+Now, this is a question that a cat lover may ask themselves after seeing a dominant male “take over” another male OR a female cat completely disregarding males.
 This article is not meant to offend anyone, so please do not take it that way.
 I will simply be giving the answer and explaining why.
 So, can a cat be gay?

 The short answer is no, a cat cannot be gay.